Mastermindzh/react-cookie-consent/README.md

 ## Styling it

-You can provide styling for the bar, for the button and the content.
-Note that the bar has a `display: flex` property as default and is parent to its children content and button.
+You can provide styling for the bar, the button and the content.
+Note that the bar has a `display: flex` property as default and is parent to its children "content" and "button".

-You can style each component with using the `style`, `buttonStyle` and `contentStyle` prop.
+You can style each component by using the `style`, `buttonStyle` and `contentStyle` prop.
 These will append / replace the default styles of the components.

 You can use `disableStyles={true}` to disable any built-in styling.